kudobuilder/kudo.dev/content/docs/README.md

 ## Install KUDO into your cluster

-Once you have a running cluster with `kubectl` installed with KUDO CLI, you can install KUDO like so:
+Once you have a running cluster with `kubectl` installed along with the KUDO CLI plugin, you can install KUDO like so:

 ```
 kubectl kudo init